vsilvalopes/PSPConsolized3000/README.md

 I can't stress this enough, but ignoring it will give you a lot of headaches disassembling everything.
 So, flash your custom firmware, edit the Recovery Menu settings BEFORE dissambling the PSP, it's much easyer doing it with the PSP on it's original form factor, you have been warned!

+# Building instructions - Flashing the software on the ESP32

-1- Flash the ESP32 with the provided firmware here, this is an essential part of the build.
+1- For any of this work, you have to flash the ESP32 with the provided firmware here (Folder ESP32 Firmware) this is an essential part of the build.

 2- Conect your ESP32 module via USB on your PC, it should apear on the Windows Device Manager like this :